Echoes in the Current

 That’s when Echoes began to take real shape.
 It had been coagulating for years.
 Stitched together from essays, late-night questions, philosophical rabbit holes, and moments that didn’t quite add up.

-The story unfolds in a distant future where Earth has already collapsed, not through a single catastrophic event, but a slow drift: performance over principles, metrics over meaning.
+The story unfolds in a distant future where Earth has already collapsed, not through a single catastrophic event, but a slow drift of performance over principles, metrics over meaning.

-It reads like sci-fi.
-The mechanics though, are real.
+The mechanics are real.
+It just happens to read like sci-fi.
 I’ve seen versions of that moment in boardrooms.
 The right person in the room, the right insight on the edge of being voiced… and then, silence.

 What fascinates me isn’t the tech.
 It’s the human pattern.

 I’ve worked in global digital strategy across L’Oréal, Google, and Publicis.
 I’ve built frameworks, led transformations, and driven results.
-But the ideas in Echoes refused to stay in slide decks.
-They were too human.
-Too difficult.
-Too emotionally honest.
+But the ideas in Echoes refused to stay confined to slide decks.
+Too human.
+Too emotionally raw.
+Too complex to reduce to slides.
 They kept showing up in the margins of every brief.

-So I turned to fiction, and built a sandbox big enough to hold them.
+So I turned to fiction, and found in it a sandbox big enough to hold them.

 This book gave me new language for old truths.
-A new framework through which to build, advise, and lead.
-Because sometimes, the clearest truth doesn’t show up in a KPI.
+A new framework through which to lead, build and advise.
+Because sometimes, the clearest truth doesn’t show up in a KPI, a dashboard, or a quarterly report.
 Sometimes it lives between the lines, suspended like meaning in superposition.

 And maybe, if we’re lucky, a small signal still has time to be heard.